TiagoRibeiro25/ecoly-api/README.md

 ### Running the application

 Before starting the application, ensure you have created a .env file in the root directory of the project.
 The .env file should contain the configuration variables for the application.
-See the .env-example file for the required variables.
+See the .env.example file for the required variables.

 After creating the .env file, run the following command to start the application